NII-cloud-operation/sshkernel/README.md

 pip uninstall sshkernel
 ```

-### About Python

-Most python environments are acceptable.
+### Notes about python environment

-The latest sshkernel is mainly developed with Python 3.7.3 installed with `pyenv`.
+The latest version of this library is mainly developed with Python 3.7.3 installed with `pyenv`.

 CI is performed with Python3.6 and 3.7 on [Debian based container without conda](https://hub.docker.com/_/python),
 and manual test is performed with Ubuntu based container with conda, which derived from [official Jupyter Notebook stack](https://hub.docker.com/r/jupyter/minimal-notebook/).
 `Anaconda` on Windows 10 is also confirmed, but is less tested in our development/production.

 ## Getting Started

-Basic examples of using SSH Kernel.
+Basic examples of using SSH Kernel:

 * [Getting Started](https://github.com/NII-cloud-operation/sshkernel/blob/master/examples/getting-started.ipynb)
 * [Getting Started (in Japanese)](https://github.com/NII-cloud-operation/sshkernel/blob/master/examples/getting-started-ja.ipynb)